Dalby Church: Reformation and dilapidation

 Following the Reformation, the monastery was disbanded in 1541 and its land divided.
 As a consequence, the financial foundation for the upkeep of the church and the surrounding buildings vanished.
 The church began to suffer from neglect.
 The monastery's buildings and land were taken over by the Danish Crown, who converted the monastery into a stud farm.
 It continued to be used for horse breeding by the Swedish government after the province became part of Sweden.
 In 1809, the stud farm was closed and since then the farm has been leased out as a regular farm.
 It is still owned by the National Property Board of Sweden.

-Dalby village was burnt by Swedish troops during the Torstenson War in 1645, and it's possible that also the church was damaged at that time.
+Dalby village was burnt by Swedish troops during the Torstenson War in 1645, when the church was possibly also damaged.
 In 1686 King Charles XI of Sweden ordered the demolition of the apse, to use the stone for other building projects in Malmö.
-When Carl Linnaeus passed Dalby in 1749 he described it as "a ruin of an old monastery".
+When Carl Linnaeus passed through Dalby in 1749 he described it as "a ruin of an old monastery".
 In 1755 or 1756 the eastern vaults collapsed, and two years later the entire eastern part of the building was demolished.
 Since then, the church has remained largely unchanged.